 - New Year’s Eve Finger Foods – a whole board of sweet and savory nibbles.

 - Spinach Dip in Mini Pumpernickel Bowls – always a crowd pleaser!

-- Smoked Salmon Crostini Bar – works well for an open-house type gathering.
+- Smoked Salmon Platter – works well for an open-house type gathering.

 - Roasted Lemon Shrimp Cocktail with Piquillo Pepper Dip – what’s a party without shrimp cocktail?

 - Quick Cranberry Glazed Meatballs from Let’s Dish

 - Bacon Wrapped Water Chestnuts from Dear Crissy

 Disclosure: This is a sponsored post written by me on behalf of Saputo Cheese USA Inc. Sponsored posts help me pay for the costs associated with this blog (groceries…lots of groceries), and help support me as I pursue a career in recipe development and food photography.
 All opinions are 100% my own.